mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:

 name:     Sunset Paragon
-text:     **Deploy**: All nearby minions deal damage to themselves equal to their Attack.
+text:     **Deploy**: All nearby minions deal damage to themselves equal to their ⚔️.

 name:     The Scientist
 text:     Whenever you play a spell that targets a friendly minion, draw a card.

 name:     Zen'rui, the Blightspawned
-text:     **Deploy**: Take control of a nearby enemy minion with 2 or less Attack.
+text:     **Deploy**: Take control of a nearby enemy minion with 2 or less ⚔️.

 name:     Astral Crusader
 text:     Whenever you replace this card, it and any other Astral Crusader in your deck cost 3 less and gains +2/+2.